briefmnews/django-gar/README.md

 ```

 ## Setup
-In order to make `django-gar` works, you'll need to follow the steps below.
+In order to make `django-gar` work, you'll need to follow these steps:

-### Settings
+### 1. Settings
-First you need to add the following configuration to your settings:
+Add the required configuration to your settings:
 ```python
 INSTALLED_APPS = (
     'django.contrib.admin',